pyston/pyston_v1/docs/INSTALLING.md

 ### valgrind

 valgrind is close to being an optional dependency, but since Pyston contains a custom memory allocator, it has some basic (and mostly-broken) valgrind hooks to let it know what memory is safe to access or not.
-TODO it'd be nice to be able to turn that off by default.
+TODO it'd be nice to be able to turn that off with a Makefile flag since it's not useful for most people.

 You may be able to install valgrind from your system package manager (`apt-get install valgrind`), but it is likely to be an old enough version that it doesn't support some newer instructions and may crash when running.
 The safest thing to do is to do a full installation from source: